djui/alias-tips/README.md

 will suggest `gRv`.

 # Contributions

-Thanks to the following for the their help:
+Thanks to the following people for their help:

 - [m42e](https://github.com/m42e)
 - [unixorn](https://github.com/unixorn)